azerpas/write/_posts/fair-mint-1.md

 }
 ```

-Then we generate a hash of the user's account, amount of token, generate nonce, sign it with the owner private key, and return it to the user.
+Then we generate a keccak256 hash of the user's account, amount of token, generated nonce, and finally sign it with the owner private key, and return it to the user.
 ```typescript
 const nonce = crypto.randomBytes(9).toString("base64");